spatie/laravel-url-signer/README.md

 [![SensioLabsInsight](https://insight.sensiolabs.com/projects/24f14ee1-92d5-4dfc-a91f-f789fd61f14b/mini.png)](https://insight.sensiolabs.com/projects/24f14ee1-92d5-4dfc-a91f-f789fd61f14b)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/laravel-url-signer.svg?style=flat-square)](https://packagist.org/packages/spatie/laravel-url-signer)

 This package can create URLs with a limited lifetime.
 This is done by adding an expiration date and a signature to the URL.

+**Notice: Version 1.1.1 has a security vulnerability, please make sure you're using version 1.1.2 or higher**

 This is how you can create signed URL that's valid for 30 days: